 Another study by KPMG found that three out of every five customers said that banks and financial institutions must come up with innovative ways to reward loyal customers.

 Financial loyalty programs play a huge role in retaining customers and reducing customer churn rates in financial institutions.
-Speaking of churn rate, the median customer attrition rate in financial services businesses is between 20 and 30 percent, as per Customer Gauge data.
+Speaking of churn rate, the median customer attrition rate in financial services businesses is between 20 and 30%, as per Customer Gauge data.